Section 212(e) of the Immigration and Nationality Act

 Until either fulfilling the requirement by returning home for two years or obtaining a waiver of the requirement (a “212(e) waiver”), an individual who is subject to the requirement is ineligible for:

-- An H or an L nonimmigrant visa
+- An H, L, or K nonimmigrant visa

-- Adjustment of status (become an LPR, or “get a green card” from inside the United States)
+- An immigrant visa or for adjustment of status (become an LPR, Lawful Permanent Resident, or “get a green card” from inside the United States)

 Your J visa or your current Form DS-2019 may show a “preliminary endorsement” by a consular official or a U.S. Citizenship and Immigration Services (USCIS) inspector, as to whether you are “subject to 212(e).”
 These indications are often accurate, but not always--and they are never legally binding.
 The Waiver Review Division of the U.S. Department of State always makes the final determination.